bcp1989/bcplib/README.md

 bcplib is motivated by Java SDK.
 If you are familiar with Java, you can use bcplib in a way that you use Java.

-Currently, bcplib is developed and tested in gcc 4.
+Currently, bcplib is developed and tested in GCC 4 and C99 (well...currently I only use variadic macros) standard.
 When using bcplib, you need to make sure the structure alignment strategy in specific Compiler won't influence the function of bcplib.

 Be ware of the number of objects you created.
 Object in bcplib is space consuming, in a 32-bit architecture, a *arraylist* object takes up to 104 bytes.